Build a Chatbot with Sam Altman’s Blog

 Run the Script:

-python scrape_and_save.py
+bash1python scrape_and_save.py

 Note: Run this script only once to sync blog articles with CapybaraDB.
 Rerun it only when new articles are available.